-SCI 4310 Natural Science Research Project BIO 4410 Biological Science Research Project Plus at least 15 hours from upper-level (3000 or 4000) BIO courses or the SCI courses listed below.
+SCI 4310 Natural Science Research Project BIO 4410 Biological Science Research Project Plus at least 15 hours from upper level (3000 or 4000) BIO courses or the SCI courses listed below.
 No more than 6 hours may be field courses.

-BIO xxxx

-BIO xxxx

-SCI 3303 Geology and Ecology of the South west US

-SCI 3304 Geology and Ecology of Hawaii
+SCI 3303 Geology and Ecology of the Southwest US SCI 3304 Geology and Ecology of Hawaii